sweattep/ancient_quotes/README.md

 >Those who spend their wealth in charity, day and night, in secret and in public; they will have their reward with their Lord, and they will have no fear, nor will they grieve.

 >Remove far from me vanity and falsehood: and give me not wealth or poverty; but appoint me what is needful and sufficient

+>Woe to me!
+I wish I had not taken so-and-so for a close friend